 Creating a healthy virtual classroom means letting students have a say!
 Allow them to make their decisions on certain matters and you are giving them rich opportunities in sharing and expressing their thoughts.

-During your virtual check-ins, your students will feel a sense of belongingness of their voices are heard, and if you pay attention too.
+During your virtual check-ins, your students will feel a sense of belonging if their voices are heard and if you pay attention too.
 Being authoritative spreads the tentacles of losing connections and engagement.
 Hence, let’s avoid its presence.

 I make them active participants of learning and just mere spectators.
 It counts.
 It really is.